Exploring the First-Time Homebuyer Tax Credit: What You Need to Know

 To qualify as a first-time homebuyer, you must meet the eligibility criteria set by the IRS.
 These criteria include not having owned a home in the past three years and the intent to use the home as your primary residence for at least three years.
 It’s important to carefully assess your eligibility and consult with a tax professional if you have any doubts.

-Read Also: How to Get the Most Out of Your Electric Vehicle Tax Credit
+Read Also: How to Claim the New Home Construction Tax Credit in 2023

 Tips for first-time homebuyers to qualify for the credit